 - Cardiac catheterization, which involves threading a long, thin tube (called a catheter) through an artery or vein in the leg or arm and into the heart.
 Depending on the type of test your doctor has ordered, different things may happen during cardiac catheterization.
 For example, a dye may be injected through the catheter to see the heart and its arteries (a test called coronary angiography or coronary arteriography).

 - Electrophysiology studies (EPS), which use cardiac catheterization techniques to study patients with arrhythmias.
 EPS shows how the heart reacts to controlled electrical signals.
-These signals can help doctors find out where in the heart the arrhythmia starts and what medicines will work to stop it.
-EPS can also help doctors know what other catheter techniques could be used to stop the arrhythmia.

 - Gated blood pool scan, or MUGA, which shows how well your heart is pumping blood.
-A small amount of radioactive substance is injected into a vein and travels to your heart.

 - Magnetic resonance imaging (MRI) which gives doctors detailed pictures of your heart.

 Sudden cardiac arrest should be treated right away with a defibrillator, which is a device that sends an electrical shock to the heart to restore its normal rhythm.
 If you think someone is having SCA, you should dial 9-1-1 right away.

 Defibrillators are now available in many public places, such as shopping malls and airports.
 But if someone is having SCA and there is no defibrillator available, then cardiopulmonary resuscitation (CPR) should be performed until an ambulance or other help arrives.
 The chest compressions given during CPR move a small amount of blood to the heart and brain, “buying time” until a normal heartbeat can be restored.
 Patients with known heart problems who are at risk of SCA should be under the care of a doctor.